-The New York Jets host the Las Vegas Raiders on Sunday in a renewal of a long simmering rivalry stretching back to the AFL days.
-Previewing this matchup, Cam Mellor of Silver And Black Pride was kind enough to answer a few questions regarding the 2020 Raiders.
+The New York Jets take on the Oakland Raiders at home in MetLife Stadium this Sunday.
+Previewing this matchup, Cyril Penn over at Silver And Black Pride was kind enough to answer a few questions for me regarding the 2019 Raiders.

 1. The Raiders were roundly criticized when they signed Jon Gruden to an unprecedented 10 year deal to return to coaching after a long layoff, then hired Mike Mayock, a television guy with no prior experience in NFL front offices, to be the general manager.
 Now the Raiders are 6-4 and knocking on the door of a division championship and the critics have some egg on their faces.
 What were your thoughts when Gruden was hired and how have they evolved over time?
 Are you confident in the direction of the Raiders franchise?

 When Gruden was hired, it seemed like the Raiders had felt they exhausted all options and were ready to turn the keys to the franchise over.
 I thought it was a logical move.
 After all, they made the playoffs only twice after Gruden was traded to the Buccaneers, with one of those appearances coming the year after he left.
 For a franchise that had debatably the least stability of any in the NFL over the past decade, handing him a 10-year contract seemed good way to change that narrative.
 Less than two years into that deal, the payoff has already been tremendous and it’s basically impossible to not have confidence in the front office at this point.